dartoos-dev/formdator/README.md

 ### Demo application

-The demo application provides a fully working example, focused on demonstrating exactly four validators in action - Rules, Req, Email, and Equal.
+The demo application provides a fully working example, focused on demonstrating exactly four validators in action — Rules, ReqEmail and Equal.
 You can take the code in this demo and experiment with it.

 To run the demo application: